CedricNtwari/budget-explorer/TESTING.md

    - **Expected**: The map should render properly on the post list and detail pages, displaying the locations of the posts.

-   - **Testing**: Manually opened the map to check if the locations were marked correctly on the map.
+   - **Testing**: Manually opened the map to check if the locations were marked correctly.

    - **Result**: The map and location markers were displayed correctly.